jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 Using the virtual machines you installed in the previous chapter, Fedora 34 and Ubuntu Desktop 20.04, you will now install additional software, themes, desktop environments, and window managers.
 You will combine screenshots of this newly installed software into a single document for submission.
 We will be focusing on package based installs in the first part of the lab.

-#### GNOME 3 Extensions
+#### GNOME Extensions

 You will need to install the listed GNOME 3 extensions from [https://extensions.gnome.org](https://extensions.gnome.org "Gnome extensions").
 The first one is the example in the book called *Caffeine*.
 Make sure you have the Gnome Shell integration installed to configure and install plugins directly from the browser.

 1) Caffeine (screenshot of coffee cup icon in upper right corner)
-1) Dash to Dock (move dock to the bottom of the screen)
+1) Bring out submenu of Power Off/Logout Button (Expands all poweroff and logout buttons)
-1) Screenshot Tool (screenshot of camera icon in upper right corner)
+1) Exention List (List all extensions and their configs in upper right corner)

 #### Snaps Install

 To install and configure snaps, reference chapter 3.
 To show these packages are installed take a screenshot of the output of the command: `sudo snap list`.
-Install these packages via Snap on any **Ubuntu or Debian** based desktop:
+Install these packages via Snap on any **Ubuntu** based desktop:

 1) Android Studio
 1) Blender
-1) Slack
+1) OBS-studio
 1) Discord
 1) Visual Studio Code